geektrust/coding-problem-artefacts/Java/README.md

 If you are providing a solution without using the build file, we want you to name your `Main` class as `Geektrust.java`.
 This is the file that will contain your main method.

 This file should receive in the command line argument and parse the file passed in.
 Once the file is parsed and the application processes the commands, it should only print the output.
+You need to initialise the family tree on program start.
+The command line argument file should only contain statements for modifying and verifying the family tree.

 For e.g your `Geektrust.java` file will look like this